 Smartbnb was built on top of a micro-framework (Slim) that is perfect for quick iteration for small projects.
 We acknowledged the fact that we needed to be equipped for building a multi-feature products, and even a multi-products business.

-We needed to migrate from this home-brewed codebase to an Enterprise-class engineering, consolidate our codebase, and optimize again for velocity.
+We needed to migrate from this home-brewed codebase to Enterprise-class engineering, consolidate our codebase, and optimize again for velocity.

-After two years in business we learned a lot, and we asked a lot of questions to our users to have an acute understanding of their problem.
-The main job of our customer service team is actually to investigate the many feature requests we receive, and to question what is the problem this is solving.
+After two years in business, we learned a lot, and we asked a lot of questions to our users to have an acute understanding of their problem.
+The main job of our customer service team is actually to investigate the many feature requests we receive and to question what is the problem this is solving.

 But if you want to solve (actually solve) the problem of delivering personal guest communication at scale, only Smartbnb is reliable and flexible enough.
-Our customers are not frustrated about their guest communications provider: They write 5 stars reviews that keep us humble for the impact we have on their lives.
+Our customers are not frustrated about their guest communications provider: They write 5-star reviews that keep us humble for the impact we have on their lives.

 In practice, iterating on feedback is great while it lasts, but some things require a full rethinking.
 We knew this had to happen.
 The only question is deciding whether we want to accomplish this gradually, or at once.

 The choice was to make a radical change, which meant handling all the complexity of this project, as early as possible.
-I believe it is the least disturbing choice, and the one that will enable us to iterate faster.
+I believe it is the least disturbing choice and the one that will enable us to iterate faster.

 I believe the feedback for our customers is in three directions:

 Our users want a product that just works.